mlieshoff/brawljars/README.md

 # brawljars
 A Java Wrapper For Official Supercell Brawl Stars Api

+## Actual version: 2.0.0

+## Why we don't use the Swagger scheme?

 A big sorry for that, but the quality of that scheme changes from day to day.
 Another big sorry, but the OpenApi Java generator is producing code quality we like much.
 That's simple why :) If you think the same way (it may differ from case to case of course), feel free to continue using our wrapper.

+## Why we moved to the amazing services of packagecloud?

 -- blog content goes here --

+## Simplest Usage

 Note: Please combine the builder methods as it makes sense.
-The demonstrated was is showing only all possibilities.
+The demonstrated is showing only all possibilities.
 For more information please check

 https://developer.brawlstars.com/#/documentation